-Emily has previously completed an internship with the GRACIOUS project, reviewing literature to assess the use of different testing strategies used to evaluate the safety of nanomaterials.
-As part of her studies at Heriot-Watt she has written papers assessing the effect of silver nanomaterials on the gastrointestinal microbiota, and is currently writing her honours project, a comparative analysis between Candida auris and other invasive fungal species to identify potential inhibition strategies.
+Prior to joining IOM, Emily worked with the GRACIOUS project, assessing the testing strategies used to evaluate the safety of nanomaterials.
+As part of her studies at Heriot-Watt, she investigated the effects of silver nanomaterials on the gastrointestinal microbiota, and for her honours project performed a comparative analysis between the novel pathogen Candida auris and other invasive fungal species in an attempt to identify potential inhibition strategies.

-Working with the IOM Research Division, Emily contributes to a variety of projects, including literature reviews, sourcing information to update occupational exposure limit documents and human biomonitoring databases.
-She thoroughly enjoys the diversity of the work which is setting her up perfectly for her future career goal of improving human health.
+Working with IOM Research Division, Emily contributes to a variety of projects related to toxicology and occupational exposure, this includes data gathering, conducting systematic literature reviews, writing guidance documents as well as updating occupational exposure limit documentation and human biomonitoring databases.
+She thoroughly enjoys the diversity of the work which aligns perfectly with her career goal of improving human health.